Caught in the act: Echidnas found sucking on endangered turtle eggs

 But it’s the two threatened bum-breathing species whose eggs have been dipped into – potentially spurring on their extinction – which have concerned researchers.

-Ms Robinson said the white-throated snapping turtle (Elseya albagula) and the Fitzroy River turtle (Rheodytes leukops) are both facing grave futures due to high depredation levels and now the echindna has been added to the list of predators.
+Ms Robinson said the white-throated snapping turtle (Elseya albagula) and the Fitzroy River turtle (Rheodytes leukops) are both facing grave futures due to high depredation levels and now the echidna has been added to the list of predators.

 Her study revealed that the white-throated snapping turtle clutches had lower depredation compared to the Fitzroy River turtle clutches that have been hit the hardest by the spiny predator.